refraction-ray/iastu-hpc2-manual/administrators/toolchains/slurm.md

 `x11` forward option for srun: [doc](https://portal.supercomputing.wales/index.php/index/slurm/interactive-use-job-arrays/x11-gui-forwarding/)

 ?
-Still have no clear idea on `-n` and the real number of cpu cores the job can use.
+Still have no clear idea on `-n` and the real number of cpu cores the job can use (seems one for one thread).

 ## Management and Accounting